tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 The only difference is that the "HTTP Introducer" protocol would play the part Foolscap now plays.

-For the purposes of migrating from Foolscap it has the same drawback as *pb+http*: there are two URIs clients must be made aware of.
+For the purposes of migrating from Foolscap it has the same drawback as *pb+http*: there are two URLs clients must be made aware of.